-Do you like to travel and are you intrigued by the idea of helping others explore the beauty, culture and cuisine of the world around them?
-If your answer is yes, come pursue your passion and learn about the world of Hospitality, Tourism, and Event Planning.
-Also, if you like organizing events for your friends and family this course is for you.
+Do you like organizing events for your friends and family?
+Then this course is for you.
 You will use your knowledge of Culinary Arts and build organizational skills as you create specialized menus, create exciting events, and learn about budgeting.
-Event planning is an exciting and growing segment of the hospitality industry.
+Catering and event planning is an exciting and growing segment of the hospitality industry.
 Customer service and leadership skills will be developed as students create, plan, and host a variety of events.

-Family Life Skills

-(formerly Child Development I) Grades 9, 10, 11
+Family Life Skills Grades 9, 10, 11